 Save your file and refresh the skin to enjoy the newly edited time skin.

-Other clock skins, like the popular Simple Media skin, include the FontFace directly on the edit option.
-The same process applies to most skins when it comes to font change.
+Other clock skins, like the popular Simple Media skin, include the FontFace directly in the skin edit option.
+The same process applies to most skins when it comes to changing fonts.

-Music player skins allow you to view and skip tracks on your desktop without having to use the program.
+Music player skins allow you to view and skip tracks on your desktop without having to go to your music program.
 These skins also work for a wide variety of music players.

 The most widely used music player on Rainmeter is Monstercat Visualizer.
 The music player package includes a simple visualizer and music player.
 You can configure it with VLC, Spotify, iTunes, and other media players.
 Its simple design and wide compatibility makes it the perfect music player for your desktop.